OGKG/CGLib/README.md

   * *Preparata's algorithm **(TBD)***: construct the convex hull of a set of points being dynamically added to a current hull.
   * *Dynamic convex hull maintenance **(TBD)***: construct the convex hull of a set of points and re-construct it on addition or deletion of a point.
 #### Proximity problems
-* *Divide-and-conquer closest pair search **(TBD)***: given a set of points, find the two points with the smallest mutual distance, using divide-and-conquer approach.
+* *Divide-and-conquer closest pair search*: given a set of points, find the two points with the smallest mutual distance, using divide-and-conquer approach.
 * *Divide-and-conquer Voronoi diagram constructing **(TBD)***: given a set points, construct their Voronoi diagram, using divide-and-conquer approach.